Poisson approximation of Poisson-driven point processes and extreme values in stochastic geometry: Introduction

-One advantage in considering this process rather than $\xi_t$ itself is that the support of $t^{-1/d}\xi_t$ is contained for all $t>0$ in the unit cube $[0,1]^d$.
-Let $\nu$ be a Poisson process on $[0,1]^d$.
-In this article we give a quantitative bound on the total variation distance
+The motivation of our paper is twofold.
+First, we establish a general Poisson process approximation result for the process $\xi$ under the asumption that $g$ satisfies a stabilization condition.
+Our method of proof uses Stein's method and constructs a concrete coupling of $\xi$ and its Palm measure.
+Thus, we avoid the use of Glauber dynamics on the Poisson space which is applied in \cite{bobrowski2021poisson} to establish Poisson approximation.
+Second, we demonstrate the flexibility of our approach and derive Poisson approximation results for large cells in the Poisson-Voronoi and -Delaunay mosaics for general size functionals.
+This extends and generalizes results from \cite{calka2014extreme} and \cite{chenavier2014general}.
+We make use the theory of the asymptotic shape of large typical cells in random mosaics (Kendall's problem) that is contained in a series articles (see \cite{{kovalenko1997proof},{hug2004large},{hug2004limit},{hug2005large},{hug2004large1},{hug2007asymptotic},{hug2007typical},{bonnet2018cells}}).

-between the distributions of $t^{-1/d}\xi_t$ and $\nu$.
-To the best of our knowledge, the first results on Poisson approximation of point processes in stochastic geometry can be found in \cite{schulte2012scaling} and \cite{schulte2016poisson} where the Malliavin calculus on the Poisson space is used to determine scaling limits for Poisson U-statistics.
-In \cite{decreusefond2016functional} the theory of Glauber dynamics for birth and death processes is successfully combined with the Chen-Stein method and a Poisson approximation result in Kantorovich-Rubinstein distance is derived for U-statistics.
-Unfortunately, these techniques do not seem to apply in situations where the function $g_t$ also depends on the underlying point configuration.
-In \cite{chenavier2014general} another approach was used to study point processes that are defined by geometric properties of the Poisson-Voronoi and -Delaunay mosaic.
-It starts with a discretization of $[0,t^{1/d}]^d$ into smaller cubes that are used to define a sum of random variables for which a Poisson approximation result from \cite{arratia1989two} and \cite{arratia1990poisson} is applied.
-In a second step it is shown by a standard compactness argument that the point process of exceedances converges to a Poisson process for $\tto$.
-In \cite{chenavier2016extremes} the method of moments is applied in the context of the Poisson hyperplane mosaic to derive the asymptotic behavior of the maximal inradius of the cells in a compact region.
+Various results on Poisson approximation of point processes in stochastic geometry can be found in the literature.
+In \cite{schuhmacher2005distance} and \cite{schuhmacher2009distance} approximation results for dependent thinnings of point procesesses that have a density with respect to a Poisson process are derived.
+The Malliavin calculus on the Poisson space is used in \cite{schulte2012scaling} and \cite{schulte2016poisson} to determine scaling limits for Poisson U-statistics.
+In \cite{decreusefond2016functional} the theory of Glauber dynamics for birth and death processes is combined with the Chen-Stein method and a Poisson approximation result in Kantorovich-Rubinstein distance is derived for U-statistics. \cite{chenavier2014general} uses a d Poisson approximation result from \cite{arratia1989two} and \cite{arratia1990poisson} together with a discretizetion technique to study extremes in the Poisson-Voronoi and -Delaunay mosaic. \cite{chenavier2016extremes} and \cite{otto2021extremal} derive Poisson approximation results for small and large cells in the Poisson hyperplane mosaic.
+Poisson approximation for the volume of $k$-nearest neighbor balls is discussed in \cite{gyorfi2018limit}, \cite{chenavier2022limit}, \cite{bobrowski2021poisson} in the Euclidean space and in \cite{otto2022large} in the hyperbolic space.
+Moreover, Poisson approximation for functionals of Gibbs process is discussed in \cite{{schuhmacher2005distance},{schuhmacher2009distance},{last2023+disagreement}}.
+For more information on extreme values in random tessellations we refer to \cite{{bonnet2020maximal},{chenavier2019largest},{chenavier2018cluster},{chenavier2015extremal},{bonnet2018small},{schneider2019small}}.